curl/everything-curl/usingcurl/returns.md

   before it is started as otherwise the transfer cannot work.

  18. Partial file.
 Only a part of the file was transferred.
-When the transfer is considered complete, curl will verify that it actually received the same amount of data that it was told before-hand that it was going to get.
+When the transfer is considered complete, curl verifies that it actually received the same amount of data that it was told before-hand that it was going to get.
 If the two numbers do not match, this is the error code.
 It could mean that curl got fewer bytes than advertised or that it got more. curl itself cannot know which number that is wrong or which is correct.
 If any.

  19. FTP could not download/access the given file.
 The RETR (or similar) command failed. curl got an error from the server when trying to download